Wide Angle Residency... the keys to the Wide Angle Screen Centre for up to two months to work on your screen venture.

 What do we expect?

 - A clear goal to be achieved by the end of the Residency.
-This may include completion of a script, editing a screen project, launch of a screen business or screen product etc. This outcome will be shared with the Wide Angle Tasmania community at the end of the Residency (the nature of how the outcome will be shared will be negotiated with the residents).
+This may include completion of a script, editing a screen project, launch of a screen business or screen product etc. This outcome may be shared with the Wide Angle Tasmania community at the end of the Residency (how the outcome will be shared will be negotiated with the residents).

 - All applicants must be current WAT members throughout the Residency period